Two-Year Training Program for Psychological Interns, Psychological Assistants, and MFT Associates

 While the center provides training in dynamic therapy, we recognize that professional psychologists may need to use other therapeutic approaches.
 We therefore support the trainee’s efforts to develop additional skills.
 In this regard, trainees who have specialized knowledge are encouraged to lead seminars in which they share their knowledge with other interns.

-On the business side, trainees learn how to work with insurance companies, prepare invoices and keep all appropriate business records.
+On the business side, Interns/associates learn how to work with insurance companies, prepare invoices and keep all appropriate business records.
 In the process of setting and collecting fees, they learn how financial issues act as a metaphor for themselves and for their clients.
 As a professional, each therapist is encouraged to develop his or her own referral sources and establish a fee for direct referrals.
-Interns learn how to make initial contact with potential clients and are encouraged to do community outreach.
+Interns/associates learn how to make initial contact with potential clients and are encouraged to do community outreach.
 This might take the form of providing an in-service at another agency, giving a talk, or teaching a class.
 Upon completion of the second year of the program, therapists are encouraged to continue seeing their clients in their private practices or take them to their next placements.

 Clients and The Clinical Caseload